vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Transfers cannot occur for settled markets and a transaction result event will show the transfer failing with an appropriate message  (<a name="0028-GOVE-097" href="#0028-GOVE-097">0028-GOVE-097</a>)
 - Transfers cannot occur for pending markets unless they become active on or before the enactment time of the transfer (<a name="0028-GOVE-098" href="#0028-GOVE-098">0028-GOVE-098</a>)

+##### Delivered On

+- If the proposal is one off it can define a time for delivery.
+Whenever the block time is after the delivery time, the transfer will execute.
+If there is no delivery time the one off transfer will execute immediately (<a name="0028-GOVE-106" href="#0028-GOVE-106">0028-GOVE-106</a>)

 ##### Transferred Amount